 Amazon OTA DVR Supported Devices

-One of the drawbacks of the Fire TV Recast is that it only works with Amazon products.
+One of the drawbacks of the Recast is that it only works with Amazon products.
 While it’s great that you can use Alexa to open the Fire TV Recast and start viewing and recording content, it won’t work with a Roku, DVD player, or game system PlayStation.

 It also won’t stream your content to a laptop.
 This is a feature that Amazon would be wise to implement going forward.